nixworks/public/news/2006/05/17/README.md

 ##### Nichola Goddard
 ### [ Captain Nichola Goddard, 26, of 1st RCHA is killed while engaged in combat against Taliban forces near Kandahar, Afghanistan.
 Captain Goddard is Canada's first female casualty since World War 2, and Canada's first female combat arms casualty. ](/news/2006/05/17/captain-nichola-goddard-26-of-1st-rcha-is-killed-while-engaged-in-combat-against-taliban-forces-near-kandahar-afghanistan-captain-godda.md)
-_Context: Taliban, Afghanistan, RCHA, Kandahar, Nichola Goddard_
+_Context: RCHA, Nichola Goddard, Kandahar, Afghanistan, Taliban_

-##### violence
+##### Violence
 ### [ A total of 155 people are killed in a recent wave of violence in So Paulo, Brazil. ](/news/2006/05/17/a-total-of-155-people-are-killed-in-a-recent-wave-of-violence-in-sao-paulo-brazil.md)
-_Context: violence, So Paulo, Brazil_
+_Context: Brazil, So Paulo, violence_

-##### re-election
+##### Re-election
 ### [ Incumbent Prime Minister Laisenia Qarase of Fiji claims victory in the 2006 general election. ](/news/2006/05/17/incumbent-prime-minister-laisenia-qarase-of-fiji-claims-victory-in-the-2006-general-election.md)
-_Context: Fiji, Prime Minister, Laisenia Qarase, 2006 general election, re-election_
+_Context: Prime Minister, Laisenia Qarase, 2006 general election, re-election, Fiji_

 ##### Turkey
 ### [ A gunman opens fire at the Turkish Council of State, the top court in Ankara, while the court is in session, injuring four judges, and killing one - Mustafa Ycel zbilgin.
 The shooting represents a rise in tensions between the secular apparatus of state and supporters of Islamic fundamentalism. ](/news/2006/05/17/a-gunman-opens-fire-at-the-turkish-council-of-state-the-top-court-in-ankara-while-the-court-is-in-session-injuring-four-judges-and-kill.md)
-_Context: Ankara, Turkey, Council of State, secular apparatus of state, Mustafa Ycel zbilgin, judge, Islamic fundamentalism_
+_Context: Council of State, judge, Mustafa Ycel zbilgin, Ankara, Islamic fundamentalism, Turkey, secular apparatus of state_

 ##### FC Barcelona
 ### [ Barcelona win the UEFA Champions League, defeating Arsenal 2-1 in the final.
 Arsenal goalkeeper Jens Lehmann became the first player ever sent off in a Champions League final.
 Barcelona's goals were scored by Belletti and Samuel Eto'o; Arsenal's goal was scored by Sol Campbell. ](/news/2006/05/17/barcelona-win-the-uefa-champions-league-defeating-arsenal-2-1-in-the-final-arsenal-goalkeeper-jens-lehmann-became-the-first-player-ever-s.md)
-_Context: FC Barcelona, dismissal, Sol Campbell, Samuel Eto'o, Jens Lehmann, Arsenal, UEFA Champions League, Belletti_
+_Context: Arsenal, FC Barcelona, Samuel Eto'o, dismissal, UEFA Champions League, Jens Lehmann, Belletti, Sol Campbell_

 ## [Previous Day...](/news/2006/05/16/index.md)